miladLiri/crawling-bot/README.md

 ## 📦 What’s Inside

-- `template.ini`: A logic template students can customize to control the robot.
+- `template.ino`: A logic template students can customize to control the robot.
 - 3D models in Rhino and export formats for viewing or printing.
 - Firmware for the robot's microcontroller (e.g., Arduino or ESP).
 - Guides for assembly, deployment, and usage.